-In this sense, we could say: "I think, therefore I am not".
+In this sense, we could say, "I think.
+Therefore, I am not."

 On the other hand, the idea of being human fits in perfectly with the concept of the vital impulse system.

-All of the above makes us ask, "Where do we come from?
+All of the above poses the questions, "From where do we come?
 Where are we going?
 Who are we?"
-These are very difficult to answer, perhaps impossible.
-It is like asking, "Where does a state come from?
+It is very tough to answer, perhaps impossible.
+It is like asking, "From where does a state come?
 Where is a beehive going?"

-Human beings function differently in regards to emotions; an emotion is not decided on by the majority, rather it invades us, it takes us over…We could cite many sentences here of a religious nature from diverse religions that are especially relevant when speaking about human emotions and the spiritual nature of living beings.
+Human beings work differently in regards to feelings; the majority does not decide on them.
+They are not decisions they are situations.
+Instead, it invades us; it takes us over.
+We could cite many sentences from diverse religions that are especially relevant when speaking about feelings and the spiritual essence of living beings.

-So, we can say: "I feel, therefore I am".
+So, we can say, "I feel.
+Therefore I am."

 Regardless, at risk of exceeding our goals, we believe we have a dual nature –we are not the first ones to say so.
 On the one hand, we do not exist in the traditional sense of the expression, and, on the other, we do in a dimension unknown to our intellect.